 - National Board of Directors for the Development Corporation for Israel

-- Board of directors of the Washington DC Jewish Community Center and the Greater Washington Jewish Federation (2013 and 2014)
+- Former Board of Directors of the Washington DC Jewish Community Center and the Greater Washington Jewish Federation (2013 and 2014)

 - Former member of the Jewish Federation of North America’s National Young Leadership Cabinet and the Israel Bonds New Leadership Board

-- Former member of the National Alumni Association Board of the University of Miami, and is a member of Iron Arrow
+- Former member of the National Alumni Association Board of the University of Miami, and member of Iron Arrow